fer8a/nestjs-rest-scaffold/README.md

 - A database ORM to interact with mulple DB drivers using the great [Prisma](https://www.prisma.io/) package.
 - A programmatic way to generate logs using DI upon the right context of your application.
 - An example implementation of a [Kafka](https://kafka.apache.org/) transporter layer with a producer/consumer interface.
-- Husky package with _lint-staged_ bundled with a pre-commit hook that runs `npm lint` and `pretty format`
+- Husky package with _lint-staged_ bundled with _pre-commit and pre-push_ hooks that running linter, formatter and tests

 <p align="right">(<a href="#top">back to top</a>)</p>